Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Installing on Windows
 ---------------------------------------

-We provide pre-built binaries for use with Visual Studio 2017.
-If you have an earlier or later version of Visual Studio, or if you are using Visual Studio Express you will likely need to build from source (not hard).
-See the separate build from source document referenced at the start of this chapter.

-The only prerequisite on Windows is that you have a development environment (Visual Studio) and a way to unzip the `.zip` package.
+The prerequisite on Windows is that you have a c++ development environment (Visual Studio 2017 (recommanded) or later version) and a way to unzip the `.zip` package.
-If you don’t have one, you’ll need to install software that can perform the unzip operation.

 Step1: Install CMake